π π Checklist for the express project initial setup

 Then open a terminal and run

-, if it fails with an error saying "version not yet installed" then donvm install
+nvm use, if it fails with an error saying "version not yet installed" then donvm installfollowed bynvm use. -

 Add, commit & push your changes.